-Badgers and wolverines are members of the mustelidae family that also includes skunks, minks and weasels.
+Badgers and wolverines don't resemble each other even though they both belong to the mustelidae family that also includes skunks, minks and weasels.
 Like other mustelids, they have five toes on each foot and use a musky odor to mark territory, attract mates and to defend themselves.
-But these distant cousins do not resemble each other and live in vastly different habitats.
-The United States badger population is stable while wolverines struggle to survive in only the wildest places.
+But these distant cousins live in vastly different habitats.
+The United States badger population is stable, while wolverines struggle to survive in only the wildest places.

 If it's Short, Flat and Fluffy, it's a Badger

 Badgers are short, flat, fat and fluffy.
-They are 16 to 28 inches long and weigh 9 to 26 pounds.
+They are 16- to 28-inches long and weigh 9 to 26 pounds.
 They have long, light gray to brown fur on their backs and sides and black on tops of their heads with a cream-colored chest, belly and throat.
 They have small, round, white ears and white cheeks framed by black stripes that resemble sideburns.
-A black stripe extends from the top of the head to the nose and is separated by a white stripe from the nose to the shoulders or, in some areas, to the tail.
-The long, thick claws on their short, black feet are used for digging.
+A black stripe extends from the top of the head to the nose, separated by a white stripe from the nose to the shoulders or, in some areas, to the tail.
+The badgers utilizes its long, thick claws on their short, black feet for digging.

 If it Looks Like a Small Bear, Think Wolverine

 Wolverines have a compact and powerful build that resembles a small bear.
 The color of their long fur ranges from blond at birth to dark brown or black with blond tips, a gray or black tail and a light face as they age.
 They are much heavier than badgers, weighing 18 to 46 pounds and approximately 3 feet in length.
 Their heads are round with dark eyes and round ears.
 They have very large black paws that act as snowshoes and very long, powerful claws.
-Wolverines are rarely seen in the wild and are a candidate species for protection under the Endangered Species Act.
+Rarely seen in the wild, wolverines are a candidate species for protection under the Endangered Species Act.

 Different Habitats, Similar Diets